Recreating the Magic of Sesame Whole Wheat Waffles

 Applesauce, sesame seeds, honey and buttermilk bring big flavor to the party.

-I’m not a vegetarian, but the Sunlit Cafe, Seattle’s longest-running vegetarian eating establishment, showed me vegetarian food could knock my socks off, if given the chance.
+I’m not a vegetarian, but the Sunlight Cafe, Seattle’s longest-running vegetarian eating establishment, showed me vegetarian food could knock my socks off, if given the chance.
 Cafe Flora is another shining example of what vegetarian food aspires to be.
 Here on the island, we have wonderful Snapdragon Bakery and Cafe, which simply serves delicious, creative food, that just happens to be vegetarian.

 waffle batter and whisk